-All these years on Ron now lives and is cared for at the Royal Star and Garter Home in Richmond where his former doctor once also worked.
+All these years on Ron now lives and doctors at the Royal Star and Garter Home in Richmond care for him, where his former doctor once also worked.
 He explained, “He didn’t let you stop using your brain.
 He had you up in a wheelchair as soon as possible.”

 You learn more about the origins of the Paralympics at the Mandeville Legacy website, here.